Skeptic or Cynic?

 The danger comes when we take the bias too far.
-We allow it to place a stranglehold on learning, protecting against discomfort by closing our minds to new possibilities and differing contexts.
+We allow it to strangle the possibility of learning.
+Protecting against discomfort, we close our minds to different possibilities of truth.

 Carol Tavris and Elliot Aronson wrote, "complex inner truths ever emerge from the darkness."
 We must let the light in, curiously examining conflicting explanations.
 Tavris and Aronson explain, "when a story is repeated often enough, it becomes so familiar that it chips away at a person's initial skepticism."
 However, they proclaim, "every once in a while someone steps forward to speak up for truth, even when the truth gets in the way of a good, self-justifying story."

 "It's not easy," they warn, "because it means taking a fresh, skeptical look at the comforting memory we have lived by, scrutinizing it from every angle for its plausibility, and, no matter how great the ensuing dissonance, letting go of it" (2020).